 You also need to consider other features on the property, such as the driveway, retaining walls or pools, as these are covered by your house insurance policy too.

 Your sum insured has to be accurate and kept accurate, and it’s up to you to make sure it is.

-To help, some insurers have come up with free online calculators such as the one at need2know.org.nz from IAG.
+To help work out the right sum, insurance providers have calculators.
 These have been adapted for New Zealand conditions and can give an estimate of what the cost to rebuild might be.